Courses may include

 This course through simulated experiences provides an opportunity for learners to experience situations with individuals who are displaying behaviours that are viewed by justice workers as being inappropriate.

 CRIM 1009 - Canadian Criminal Justice

-The subject matter addressed includes the justice system’s response from commission of offence through to final disposition, court structures, policing, and the organization of federal and provincial correctional organizations.
-Also included are historical and background perspectives, issues, trends, and patterns in policing, the courts and in corrections.
+Students will gain an understanding of the justice system’s response from commission of offence through to final disposition, court structures, policing, and the organization of federal and provincial correctional organizations.
+The course also explores historical and background perspectives, issues, trends, and patterns in policing, the courts and in corrections.

 CRIM 1010 - Diverse Populations

 This course is designed to allow the learner to acquire the necessary knowledge to address the needs of the diverse client profiles that the Justice System serves.

 CRIM 1011 - Introduction to Forensic Mental Health Issues

 The course provides learners the opportunity to broaden their level of knowledge and understanding of mental health issues and the impact of mental health issues on the justice system.
 This course will build on the understanding of the complexities, challenges and intervention strategies for working with justice clients in a variety of justice settings including policing, corrections and the courts.

 CRIM 1012 - Information Seeking Interviews for Criminal Justice

 This practice course incorporates two major components.
 The learner will develop an effective information seeking process that is congruent with contemporary justice practices.
 The learner will also explore the differences between a retribution and rehabilitation framework during the information seeking component of an interview / intervention.